xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Rounder ends for the Galaxy effect.
    -- enh (gil)     Use dynamic step angle to prevent holes in Galaxy effect for large radii.
    -- enh (gil)     Update Fan to support spatial colors and not leave any holes.
    -- enh (gil)     Update Shockwave to support spatial colors and not leave any holes.